How To Advertise Your YouTube Video

 Let’s speak about search engine optimization now that your YouTube channel is operational.

-Making and improving your video’s metadata is the first step to mastering YouTube marketing and to advertise your YouTube video.
+Making and improving your video’s metadata is the first step to mastering YouTube marketing and advertising your YouTube video.
 Metadata, which comprises your video’s title, description, tags, category, thumbnail, subtitles, and closed captions, essentially provides viewers with information about your video.

-This methods helps you to customize YouTube channel:
+This method helps you to customize to advertise your YouTube video channel:

 The title and description of your video need to be optimized, much like on-page SEO.
 Make sure your title is clear and intriguing because people scan titles first when scrolling through a selection of videos.
 It should pique searchers’ interest in your content or make it clear that your video will assist them in solving an issue.